zyang91/CPLN550/README.md

-# CPLN 550 :INTRODUCTION TO TRANSPORTATION PLANNING
+# CPLN 550 : Introduction to Transportation Planning

 Department of City and Regional Planning